-If column\name\list is specified, only those columns are updatable.
+If column_name_list is specified, only those columns are updatable.

-See "Cursors and locking" on page 87 in Performance and Tuning Series: Locking and Concurrency Control for more information.
+See the Performance and Tuning Series: Locking and Concurrency Control for more information.

 Specify the cursor mode when you declare the cursor.
 If the select statement includes certain options, the cursor is not updatable even if you declare it for update.